makleelux/equal_edu_cognition/README.md

 * an empty /output subdirectory, in which results and output files will be stored during computation

-In case of any questions please reach out to the authors via email Kratz, Fabian Fabian.Kratz@soziologie.uni-muenchen.de Klee, Matthias Matthias.Klee@med.uni-heidelberg.de
+In case of any questions please reach out to the authors via email
+* Kratz, Fabian: Fabian.Kratz@soziologie.uni-muenchen.de
+* Klee, Matthias: Matthias.Klee@med.uni-heidelberg.de